 How To Introduce A Keynote Speaker

-Crafting a compelling keynote speaker introduction is usually not at the top of a meeting planner’s to-do list.
-With so many other big decisions to make, deciding who is giving the introduction and what they’ll say may not even be hammered out until the last minute.
+Crafting a compelling professional keynote speaker introduction is usually not at the top of a meeting planner’s to-do list.
+With so many other big decisions to make, deciding who is giving the introduction to introduce the keynote speaker and what they’ll say may not even be hammered out until the last minute.

 And while having an unprepared executive read a long biography isn’t the worst thing that can happen, it’s not the best.
 That’s because it’s a missed opportunity to get your audience excited and create the right energy in the room, and to give your speaker a proper welcome.